cmangos/classic-db/README.md

-Classic DB for CMaNGOS/mangos-classic
+Classic-DB for CMaNGOS/mangos-classic
 =====================================
 A content database for [mangos-classic][10], and *World of Warcraft Client Patch 1.12* - [_Drums of War_][50].
 It is compatible with client 1.12.1 (build 5875), 1.12.2 (build 6005) and 1.12.3 (build 6141).

-**Classic DB** is released under the GPL v3.
+**Classic-DB** is released under the GPL v3.
 The file (`LICENSE.md`) **must** be a part of any redistributable packages made from this software.
 No licenses should be removed from this software if you are making redistributable copies.

-**Classic DB** contains copyrighted materials that are not part of the GPL v3.
+**Classic-DB** contains copyrighted materials that are not part of the GPL v3.
 Informations about copyrighted materials are located in the file (`COPYRIGHT.md`).

 World of Warcraft content and materials are trademarks and copyrights of Blizzard or its licensors.
 All rights reserved.
-**Classic DB** is part of CMaNGOS project and is not affiliated with Blizzard or its licensors.
+**Classic-DB** is part of [CMaNGOS Project][13] and is not affiliated with Blizzard or its licensors.

 Compatibility
 -------------
-The *Classic DB* database is compatible with [mangos-classic rev z2793][10] and newer.
+The *Classic-DB* database is compatible with [mangos-classic][10] core only.

 Getting started
 ---------------
 The basic principle behind this database repository is to have a single SQL file holding every table in the database.
-When something is changed into the database the modification is done by adding a small SQL update files placed into the `updates` directory.
+When something is changed in the database the modification is done by adding SQL update files into the `updates` directory.
-Every time an user (that would be you) wishes to change something into the database, he/she have to create and add the right SQL file.
+Every time a user (that would be you) wishes to change something into the database, he/she have to create and add the right SQL file.
 This helps tracking what changes are made, when and where.

 Installation
 ------------
-**Classic DB** is the main content database: `mangos` where the world is defined with creatures, items, objects, quests, etc.

-It must be applied after creating the `mangos` database from your mangos core distribution, usually [mangos-classic][10] from [CMaNGOS project][13].

-If you used the default values when installing your mangos core, simply run into a bash compatible shell (like Bash Git for Windows) the following command `./InstallFullDB.sh`.
+If you used the default values when installing your [mangos-classic][10] core, simply run from a bash compatible shell (like Bash Git for Windows) the following command `./InstallFullDB.sh`.

 It will create a single file `InstallFullDB.config`.